-• Onset of the annual wet season is projected to get later across South America, Southern Africa, projected to be earlier.
-Cessation of the annual wet season is projected to be later over the global phase delay of the seasonal cycle of precipitation under future climate change (Dwyer et al. 2014; Song et al. 2018).
+projected to be later over the Sahel, parts of Asia, and Central America.
+These changes are consistent with the projected global phase delay of the seasonal cycle of precipitation under future climate change (Dwyer et al. 2014; Song et al. 2018).